Carthusian Martyrs of London: The Fourth Group

 According to legend, Margaret Clement (née Giggs), who had been raised by St. Thomas More, bribed the gaoler to let her have access to the prisoners, and, disguised as a milkmaid, carried in a milk-can full of meat which she fed to them.
 She also relieved them as best she could of the filth.
 However, King Henry became suspicious and began to ask whether they were already dead, and Thomas Cromwell was angered to hear the prisoners had been left to die.
 When this filtered back to the gaoler, he became too afraid to let Margaret enter again.
 For a brief time she was allowed to go on the roof and uncover the tiles, and let down meat in a basket as near as she could to their mouths.
 This method meant the monks could get little or nothing from the basket, and in any case the gaoler became too afraid and stopped any contact.

 The lay brother William Greenwood died first, on 6 June, and two days later the deacon Dom John Davy, on 8 June.
 Brother Robert Salt died on 9 June, Brother Walter Pierson and Dom Thomas Green on 10 June, and Brothers Thomas Scryven and Thomas Redyng on 15 June and 16 June, respectively.
 These last named had survived a remarkably long time.
 It seems likely that at this point the King and his Council had decided upon a change of plan which entailed bringing the survivors to execution and that Thomas Cromwell gave orders that those still living were to be given food so as to keep them alive.
-At any rate, the hermit, Dom Richard Bere, did not die till 9 August, and Dom Thomas Johnson not until 20 September.
+At any rate, of the priests, Dom Richard Bere, did not die till 9 August, and Dom Thomas Johnson not until 20 September.